benlug/multivariate_statistics_and_evaluation/README.md

-# Multivariate Statistics and Causal Inference Using R
+# Multivariate Statistics and Evaluation Using R

 This is a repository for a graduate course in the social sciences on Multivariate Statistics and Evaluation using R. This course includes scripts, exercise sheets, sample solutions, and datasets.